dcunited001/dcunited001.github.io/_graphics-drafts/_ideas.md

     - but image encoding destroys spectral data, so this can't be trained on or run on traditional image formats and probably needs to occur in hardware.

+# Misc

+### Calculations of Configuration Space and Phase Space

+- simulate some magnetic pendulum desktoy
+  - or build a real one with an accelerometer
+- calculate/animate the physics
+- for specific magnetic arrangements:
+  - calculate/project the path through phase space
+- for the set of all magnetic arrangements calculate the configuration space (to determine interesting arrangements?)

 ### 4D to 3D projection